CAPGrasp: An $\mathbb{R}^3\times \text{SO(2)-equivariant}$ Continuous Approach-Constrained Generative Grasp Sampler: Conclusion

 Despite the advancement, our work has two limitations, both stemming from the constraints.
 The first limitation is that $\matr{A}$ is selected manually or through some simple-to-compute geometrical features.
 For instance, in the shelf-picking task, we manually set $\Vec{v}_A$ and $\alpha$ such that the generated grasps would have a low chance of colliding with the environment.
 The second limitation is that we can only pose isotropic cone constraints but not non-isotropic elliptical cone constraints.
 The benefit of elliptical cone constraints is that only one could replace the current five cone constraints used to grasp objects from a shelf.
 These two limitations are exciting areas for future research.

-Overall, the presented solution generalizes approach constraint handling to continuous subregions of SO(3).
-We envision that continuously constrained grasp samplers could play a key role in completing robotic manipulation tasks where grasping specific locations is a prerequisite for task success, for instance, when handing objects to humans.
-Nevertheless, to use the proposed solutions to solve such tasks, the constraint should be automatically inferred based on the context, which is another challenging but exciting future work direction.
+Overall, the presented solutions generalize orientation constraint handling to continuous subregions of SO(3).
+We envision that continuously constrained grasp samplers could play a key role in completing robotic manipulation tasks where grasping specific locations is a prerequisite for task success, such as when handing objects to humans.
+Nevertheless, to use the proposed solutions to solve such tasks, the constraint should be automatically inferred based on the context, perhaps using the recent advancements of Large Vision Language models, which is a challenging but exciting future work direction.